Škocjan UNESCO caves and Lipica Stud Farm

 Lipica stud farm

 Visit the Lipica stud farm – home of the world renowned Lipizzaner horses, made famous by the Spanish Riding School of Vienna – and see these elegant horses in training for the performances.
-The Lipica Stud Farm is nowadays one of the most beautiful cultural and historical monuments in Slovenia, its rich history reaching back to the year 1580.
+The breed got the name after a stud farm Lipica which is one of the most beautiful cultural and historical monuments in Slovenia.
+Its rich history is reaching back to the year 1580.
 It has been boasting the tradition of breeding and selecting pure-breed horses ever since.
 In the 1960’s, the Lipica Stud Farm established the Classic Riding School which still participates in worldwide equestrian events.

 Lipica successfully combines the rich natural and cultural heritage of the unique karst setting with a modern tourism offer.

 The village of Lokev makes for a perfect lunch stop, with its numerous traditional restaurants, and it gives the opportunity to glimpse this small village’s surprisingly varied heritage of Knights Templar, the Venetians, the Ottomans, and WWII.